CCurl/q4/README.md

 # Q4 - A fast register-based interpreter

 ## Paradigm
+Q4 is a register-based system.
+For Q4, this means:
-Q4 uses an "accumulator" (ACC).
-This is similar to TOS in a stack-based system.
+- There is an "accumulator" register (ACC).
+- The ACC is similar to TOS in a stack-based system.

-A constant by itself sets the ACC.
+- A constant sets the ACC.
+- Naming a first-class register sets the ACC.
+- If an operation results in a value, that value goes into the ACC.

+## Registers
 There are two types of registers, first-class and second-class:
 - The first-class registers are (A-Z).
 - The second-class registers are (a-z).